lpsinger/userguide/analysis/superevents.rst

    * A Preliminary GCN is automatically issued for a superevent if the preferred event's :term:`FAR` is less than the threshold value stated in the :ref:`alert-threshold` section.
+   * A second Preliminary GCN is usually issued automatically after the first one is successfully dispatched to the GCN broker.
+However, this may not be sent if the superevent is vetoed on grounds of data quality before the alert is sent.
+   * An additional preliminary notice may be issued by human intervention in case of unexpected circumstances to help in time-sensitive follow-up operations.
    * In case of an event created by a pipeline due to an *offline* analysis, no preliminary GCN will be sent.
    * The :term:`SNR` is used to select the preferred event among `CBC`